 Advisement for the major is available from the Information and Decision Sciences Department

 Information Systems, B.S.
-General Track Curriculum Guide (Suggested 4-Year Plan of Study)
+Network Security Focus Curriculum Guide (Suggested 4-Year Plan of Study)

 Information systems majors must choose one or multiple tracks.
-Students who choose the General Track are not allowed pursue additional tracks in the Information and Decision Sciences Department.
+Students who choose the General Focus are not allowed pursue additional focuses in the Information and Decision Sciences Department.

 Students become familiar with modern computer technology and how appropriate hardware and software are integrated into analyzing business problems.
 Students learn how to apply computers, software and systems techniques to solve information systems problems within organizations and provide managers with the information needed for operational and strategic decisions.
 The major balances theory and application to prepare students for careers in private-sector or public-sector positions such as business systems analysts, information resource managers, database and network administrators.